Impatiens glandulifera, Royle.

 Domestic Weed Killers

-Glyphosate is the active ingredient in Asteroid Biocare, a full strength glyphosate packaged in 1 litre bottle with integrated measuring cap, allowing the product to be sold to the non professional user.
-Asteroid Biocare is a very effective herbicide that starts to degrade almost as soon as it is applied however it is not selective and will kill any plant it comes into contact with.
-Spraying needs to occur before the plant starts to flower but after the seed leaves have disappeared from April to June to ensure that all the plants available for germination can be controlled.
-A weed wipe can be used for small infestations although in all likelihood a small area would be easier to control by physically removing it by pulling it up.
+Glyphosate is the active ingredient in Barclay Gallup Home & Garden, a full strength glyphosate.
+Barclay Gallup Home & Garden is a very effective herbicide that starts to degrade almost as soon as it is applied however it is not selective and will kill any plant it comes into contact with.
+Spraying needs to occur before the plant starts to flower but after the seed leaves have disappeared – from April to June to ensure that all the plants available for germination can be controlled.
+Infestations in a small area are easier to control by physically removing it by pulling it up.